aarpitdubey/resume/ineuron/1_Automatic_Number_Plate_Recognition_Project/README.md

 **Optical Character Recognition (OCR) :** In step four, I had applied optical character recognition (ocr) technique using paddle ocr because at this stage still we have portion of image data or relevant portion of image data but I want to extract the characters written over that image data and also the numeric character or digits from the image.

 **Web Application :** In fifth step, I'm going to design and deploy the application in web environment using the flask framework and using some basic html and css basic web technologies.
-This step indicates i had deploy the application in the development environment.
+This step indicates i had deploy the application in the developmnt environment.

 **Deployment :** In step six, at this step I had already create and deploy the object detection or deep learning application in Development environment but the actual deployment is creating a pipleline to the cloud deployment or production-ready environment this step indication the actual deployment in the Production environment.
 It is the work of DevOps or MLOps or AIOPs  Engineer.
 I select the AWS Cloud for this step and for this application.